DevMello/MeteorMusic/README.md

 ## NOTICE
 This addon uses yt-dlp to download music from YouTube and uses ffmpeg to convert the music to a format that can be played in Minecraft.
 This means that the addon will download yt-dlp and ffmpeg when you first run the addon.
 This may take a while depending on your internet speed.
-The addon will also update yt-dlp when you run the .update command.
+The addon will also queue the autoupdater when you run the .update command.
+This means that the addon will download an additional jar which runs on shutdown task to update the mod JAR file.
 This may also take a while depending on your internet speed.
 The main issue is it runs commands directly in command line to use these tools.
 This is the only way I could get it to work, but it so happens to be caught by windows defender.